tessamcdonnel/STAT-217-R-Course/chapter3.md

 R thinks the *Transmission* variable (am) is 'numeric' but really it should be coded as 'factor' because it only takes on values 0 and 1 *(0 = automatic, 1 = manual)*.

-In this exercise we are going to recode the `am` variable to a factor.
+In this exercise we are going to recode the `am` variable from a numeric to a factor variable type.

 *** =instructions
 - Copy this code to your R script: `mtcars$am <- factor(mtcars$am, labels = c("automatic", "manual"))`
-- Use the `str()` function on `mtcars` to make sure the `am` variable was correctly recoded to a factor variable
+- Use the `str()` function on `mtcars`
+- Click the 'Submit Answer' Button and take a look at the R output in the console.
+Make sure the `am` variable was correctly recoded to a factor variable
 *** =hint

 *** =pre_exercise_code